Income Tax Notices

 Intimation u/s 143(1)

-Have you received a notice u/s 143(1) that's causing sleepless nights for you?
+Have you received a notice u/s 143(1) of the income tax act causing you sleepless nights?
 Well, that’s what an income tax notice does to individuals.
 But let us tell you an interesting fact that you might not be aware of the fact that not all Income Tax Notices are as dreaded as they’re perceived.
 Some income tax notices have good news too.
 So you should keep calm and read the notice carefully.
 This guide would also be helpful for you to understand how to respond to the notice you have received.

 What is Intimation u/s 143(1)?

-Intimation u/s 143(1) is a summary of the details you have submitted to the tax department and the details the department has considered while processing your return.
+Intimation u/s 143(1) of the Income Tax Act is a summary of the details you have submitted to the tax department and the details the department has considered while processing your return.
 Basically, the intimation u/s 143(1) contains the following information:

-1. Permanent Details of assessee like name, address, etc
+1. Permanent Details of the assessee like name, address, etc.

 3. Refund sequence number